Freeshman/Marker_Finder_Number/README.md

 # Marker_Finder_Number
 ## This is a Python script to find and number the hollow black rings.
-It will return the location of the center of the rings by an order.
+It will return the ordered location of the center of the rings.
 Input Photo

 ![](https://github.com/Freeshman/Marker_Finder_Number/blob/master/7.png)